-- (1) Includes the following: (i) \$5.7 million for the PADS acquisition during the fourth quarter of 2020; (ii) \$0.4 million for the buyout of the non-controlling interests of Dalitso in the fourth quarter of 2020; (iii) \$3.6 million for the March 2021 acquisition of 78% of the equity of a retail license holder located in Grover Beach, California; and (iv) the acquisition of three properties in Scranton, Pennsylvania during the first quarter of 2021 for \$1.9 million. - (2) Includes other cash-based capital expenditures during the fourth quarter of 2020. - (3) Early repayment of acquisition related seller notes during the fourth quarter of 2020: (i) Seller notes from the 2019 acquisition of Dalitso of \$3.8 million repaid in connection with fourth quarter 2020 acquisitions of the non-controlling interests; (ii) Seller notes from the 2019 acquisition of Franklin BioScience Penn, LLC and its subsidiaries ("FBS Penn) of \$5.0 million repaid early; and (iii) Seller notes for the acquisition of a provisionally licensed medical marijuana processor in Ohio of \$1.5 million. - (4) Certain note holders waived their right to redemption. - (5) Includes purchases during the first quarter of 2021 for: (i) a real estate property in Beja, Portugal for \$0.5 million; and (ii) a real estate property in Hazelton, Pennsylvania for \$0.5 million. - (6) Repayment of acquisition related seller notes during April 2021 of the seller notes from the 2019 acquisition of FBS Nevada of \$1.5 million. - Includes: (i) approximately \$22 million in May 2021 for acquisition of the 93,000 square foot facility in Prince William County, Virginia operated by a wholly-owned subsidiary of the Company, and properties adjacent to the facility; and (ii) \$1.9 million in May 2021 for the acquisition of Organic Solutions of the Desert, LLC ("OSD"), - (8) Does not include other cash capex for 2021. - (9) Funds for other potential future strategic transactions not included in the amounts above: (i) \$5 million for the acquisition of OhiGrow; and (ii) \$40.0 million in cash for the acquisition of Nature's Remedy.
+- (1) Includes the following: (i) \$5.7 million for the PADS acquisition during the fourth quarter of 2020; (ii) \$0.4 million for the buyout of the non-controlling interests of Dalitso in the fourth quarter of 2020; (iii) \$3.6 million for the March 2021 acquisition of 78% of the equity of a retail license holder located in Grover Beach, California; and (iv) the acquisition of three properties in Scranton, Pennsylvania during the first quarter of 2021 for \$1.9 million. - (2) Includes other cash-based capital expenditures during the fourth quarter of 2020. - (3) Early repayment of acquisition related seller notes during the fourth quarter of 2020: (i) Seller notes from the 2019 acquisition of Dalitso of \$3.8 million repaid in connection with fourth quarter 2020 acquisitions of the non-controlling interests; (ii) Seller notes from the 2019 acquisition of Franklin BioScience Penn, LLC and its subsidiaries ("FBS Penn) of \$5.0 million repaid early; and (iii) Seller notes for the acquisition of a provisionally licensed medical marijuana processor in Ohio of \$1.5 million. - (4) Certain note holders waived their right to redemption. - (5) Includes purchases during the first quarter of 2021 for: (i) a real estate property in Beja, Portugal for \$0.5 million; and (ii) a real estate property in Hazelton, Pennsylvania for \$0.5 million.
+In addition includes other capital expenditures, excluding the Scranton properties noted in (1) above, of \$5.8 million during the first quarter of 2021. - (6) Repayment of acquisition related seller notes during April 2021 of the seller notes from the 2019 acquisition of FBS Nevada of \$1.5 million. - Includes: (i) approximately \$22 million in May 2021 for acquisition of the 93,000 square foot facility in Prince William County, Virginia operated by a wholly-owned subsidiary of the Company, and properties adjacent to the facility; and (ii) \$1.9 million in May 2021 for the acquisition of Organic Solutions of the Desert, LLC ("OSD"), - (8) Does not include other cash capex subsequent to March 31, 2021. - (9) Funds for other potential future strategic transactions not included in the amounts above: (i) \$5 million for the acquisition of OhiGrow; and (ii) \$40.0 million in cash for the acquisition of Nature's Remedy.

-Refer to Liquidity and Capital Resources within this MD&A for a discussion of the Sources and Uses of cash by the Company for the year ended December 31, 2020.
+Refer to Liquidity and Capital Resources within this MD&A for a discussion of the Sources and Uses of cash by the Company for the three months ended March 31, 2021.

-We incurred operating losses and negative operating cash flow for the year ended December 31, 2020.
+We incurred operating losses for the three months ended March 31, 2021 and have incurred negative operating cash flows in the past.
 We expect to use the net proceeds from the sale of securities in pursuit of our ongoing general business objectives.
 To that end, a substantial portion of the net proceeds from the sale of securities are expected to be allocated to working capital requirements and to the continuing development and marketing of our proprietary brands and core products.
-To the extent that we have negative operating cash flows in future periods, we may need to deploy a portion of the net proceeds from the sale of Securities and/or existing working capital to fund such negative cash flow.
+To the extent that we have negative operating cash flows in future periods, we may need to deploy a portion of the net proceeds from the sale of securities are to deploy a portion of the net proceeds from the sale of Securities and/or existing working capital to fund such negative cash flow.
 See "Risk Factors".